Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Biquadratic curves in and cubics in

-For a biquadratic polynomial, we say that it is symmetric if $Q(x, y)=Q(y,x)$.
-In this paper, we will consider a general situation, when a biquadratic polynomial is not necessary symmetric.
+Note that in this paper, we will consider a general situation, when a biquadratic polynomial is not necessarily symmetric.
 In that case, the discriminant polynomials $\mathcal D_{Q_x}(y)$ and $\mathcal D_{Q_y}(x)$, in general, have distinct coefficients corresponding to the same degree of a variable.
+Thus, it is of interest to examine the projective invariants of those two polynomials.